wix-incubator/kissfs/README.md

 Extensible and reactive file-system library that keeps it simple

 ## User documentation
-:kiss:fs is all about supplying a standard API for the most basic file-system operations: CRUD of modest sized text files and directories, and registering changes.
+:kiss:fs supplies a standard API for the most basic file-system operations: CRUD of modest sized text files and directories, and registering changes.
 If you're looking to build a folder tree visualizer or manager, or a tool for viewing and editing any text file in a directory tree, :kiss:fs is what you're looking for.
-For simplicity and supportability, we are keeping the focus narrow so that it can be widely implemented.
+For simplicity and supportability, we are keeping the focus narrow so that it can be widely implemented and extended over multiple file system types.
+For example, use it to run a rename script on an in memory directory for testing purposes and then run the same script on the directories requiring the change.

 There is currently no support for meta-data (timestamps, permissions, etc.), binary content or data streams.
 So if you're writing a log viewer or an all-in-one file system manager, this may not be the right tool for you and we suggest you try [vinyl](https://github.com/gulpjs/vinyl).

 Feedback, questions and contributions always welcome via issues.